A short time ago, in a galaxy that’s…well, okay, our galaxy…Tina Fey showed us all how Star Wars can be useful in everyday life:

 The Least You Should Know About ACT English

-ACT English is the first section on the ACT.
+ACT English is the first section on the ACT test.
 This alone is reason enough to prepare well for the test, even if you’re already a grammar master: feeling confident during this section will go a long way in establishing your attitude towards the entire exam on test day.

 Like the other multiple-choice tests (the ACT’s word for sections) on the exam, ACT English is required.
 Unlike the ACT essay, you won’t have a choice in whether or not you take it.